claragarciamoll/MCV-M5_Group5/w6-code/semantic_segmentation.md

 ## Download dataset and convert to TFRecord

-You should add cityscapes to datasets folder, found in `models/deeplab`, but also include `cityscapesscripts`, by ``git clone https://github.com/mcordts/cityscapesScripts.git``.
-Directory structure shoulf look as follows:
+You should add cityscapes to datasets folder, from the directory `tensorflow/models/research/deeplab`, but also include `cityscapesscripts`, by ``git clone https://github.com/mcordts/cityscapesScripts.git``.
+Directory structure should look as follows:

 ```
 + datasets